MathiasSchindler/monacc/README.md

 - Linux x86_64

 **After Phase 0 (once you already have `bin/monacc`):**
-- You can build the tools and run `make test` without a host C compiler.
+- You can build the tools and run `make test` without a host C compiler (as long as `bin/monacc` is already present and not being rebuilt).
 - The default build uses internal ELF object emission (`--emit-obj`), so an external `as` is not required.
 - The default build links with monacc’s internal linker, so an external `ld` is not required.
 - Fallbacks exist for bring-up/debugging:
     - Force external assembler with `EMITOBJ=0`
     - Force external linker with `LINKINT=0`

+Notes:
+- The top-level `Makefile` still defaults to the host `/bin/sh` for orchestration, but there are opt-in probes to run key scripts under `./bin/sh`.
+- Example: `SELFTEST_BINSHELL_TOOLS_HARNESS=1 make test` runs `tests/tools/run.sh smoke` under `./bin/sh`.

 ## Current Status